twbs/icons/docs/content/_index.md

   <div class="col-md-4">
 {{< md >}}
 ### npm
 Install [Bootstrap Icons](https://www.npmjs.com/package/bootstrap-icons)—including SVGs, icon sprite, and icon fonts—with npm.
-Then, choose who you'd like to include the icons with the [usage instructions](#usage).
+Then, choose how you'd like to include the icons with the [usage instructions](#usage).

 {{< highlight sh >}}
 npm i bootstrap-icons